valdislaf/FPSopenGLtransparent/README.md

-# text (test FPS) on a transparent background using opengl
+# cubefps (test FPS) on a transparent background using opengl